-Natural diamonds were created by the heat and pressure of the Earth, from 1 to 3 billion years ago.
+Natural diamonds are formed by the heat and pressure of the Earth, from 1 to 3 billion years ago, making a natural diamond the oldest thing you will ever touch.

-Researchers are using the rocks in which diamonds are found called kimberlite to absorb carbon dioxide from the atmosphere, in a ground-breaking research program with the aim to reach carbon neutrality.
+Researchers are using the rocks in which diamonds are found, called kimberlite, to absorb carbon dioxide from the atmosphere in a ground-breaking research program with the aim of reaching carbon neutrality within this decade.
+Also, triple the amount of land natural diamond companies use is set aside for environmental conservation.

 The natural diamond industry supports the livelihood of 10 million people globally.

-Together, the world’s leading diamond producers create $16 billion net positive socioeconomic and environmental benefits annually in countries where they operate–80% of which stays within local communities.*
+Together, the world’s leading diamond producers create $16 billion in net positive socioeconomic and environmental benefits annually in countries where they operate–80% of which stays within local communities.
+Entire countries such as Botswana and remote areas, like Canada’s far North, have been completely transformed by the discovery of natural diamonds.

 *Analysis conducted by Trucost, part of S&P Global, based on 2016/2017 data.